urbanriskmap/cognicity-api-docs/source/includes/data_api/_floods.md

 ## Floods

-The floods endpoint provides flood hazard seveirty by neighborhood.
+The floods endpoint provides flood hazard seveirty by local area.
 This information is created through the CogniCity Risk Evaluation Matrix, and is nowt operational in all cities.
-Neighborhoods are delineated by available local boundary data (e.g. Fire grids in the US, or RW districts in Indonesia).
+Local areas are delineated by available local boundary data (e.g. Fire grids in the US, or RW districts in Indonesia).

 In addition to topojson and geojson support the floods endpoint supports the Common Alerting Protocol (CAP).